priyashsharma-lab/ccrm-java-project/README.md

 CSE1002,Java,3,Ram,WINTER,Active

-7. Acknowledgements
+6. Acknowledgements
-This project was completed as part of an academic curriculum.
-For further clarification on specific Java concepts and best practices, I consulted a variety of online resources.
-In particular, articles and examples from GeeksforGeeks were helpful for reinforcing my understanding of the Java Stream API and advanced file I/O operations.
+While working on this project, I used a few online resources to double-check concepts.
+I found GeeksforGeeks to be particularly helpful for examples related to the Java Stream API and some of the more advanced file I/O operations.